 - Misappropriation of trade secrets includes stealing a competitor’s secrets and using them for financial gain.

 - False representation of products or services is when someone makes any materially misleading product warranty or guarantee.

 - False advertising can include exaggerated claims or straight up lies about a product or service.

 State and federal laws both protect business owners when it comes to unfair competition.
 Courts have a number of tools to prevent this, and to restore money or property to victims of unfair competition.
 In California, victims can collect monetary and injunctive relief.
 If you’re a victim, the courts look at several factors when determining compensation, including the number of violations, the seriousness of the misconduct, the length of the deceptive acts, and the defendant’s assets, liabilities and net worth.

-If you are a business owner and think another business is violating your rights, please contact our San Diego business lawyers at Purdy & Bailey, A Law Firm today.
+If you are a business owner and think another business is violating your rights, please contact our San Diego business lawyers at Purdy & Bailey, LLP today.
 Call (858) 360-7080 or contact us online to set up an initial consultation.